yoraji/Minitalk/README.md

 ##### minitalk ####
----- README.md ---- "IT IS NOT COMPELITED YET"
+---" THIS PROJECT IS NOT COMPELITED YET"----

     signal : simply it is a interruption that notifies a process about an event ,often prompting it to pause and handle the occurence before resuming